 Instead of snagging a good deal, you may go deeper into debt for buying things you didn’t need in the first place.

 With so many flashy ads and too good to be true deals, the lure for a bargain can be irresistible.
 Black Friday can be a hectic and stressful process, but it doesn’t have to be that way.

 Black Friday Shopping Tips

-Do your research and make a list
+1. Do your research and make a list

 We’ll start with something that’s both simple and common sense.
 Do your research first and make a shopping list.
 The same way you make a grocery list when you go shopping, you must make a list for your tech shopping during Black Friday.

 Whether it’s a flagship smartphone or a 4K TV, you need to be clear on what you want to buy.
 Otherwise, you’ll end up buying stuff that you don’t need.
 And this is what retailers are ultimately looking for.

-Plan a Budget and stick to it
+2. Plan a Budget and stick to it

 Once you know what you want to buy on Black Friday, you need to make a budget and stick to it.
 There will be a plethora of deals, and it’s easy to fall into the trap of buying stuff just for the sake of it.

 Whatever you do during Black Friday shopping day don’t take a hit on your credit cards.
 There’re no Black Friday deals that are worth it, seriously.
 If you have problems with managing money and sticking to a budget, there’s a steady stream of budget apps and tools that can help.
 We highly recommend you check them out.

 You can save big using your credit card if it has buyer protection.
 Make sure you have the money to pay your balance in full at the end of the month.

-Set up price alerts
+3. Set up price alerts

 What you’d want to do is to set up price alerts.
-For that, you can use free tools like Honey, PriceBlink, and CamelCamelCamel, which is exclusive to Amazon to let you know when there’s a price drop on a certain product.
+For that, you can use free tools like Honey, PriceBlink, and CamelCamelCamel (only for Amazon) to let you know when there’s a price drop on a certain product.

-Let’s suppose you want to track the new AirPods Pro price over time.
+For example, if you want to track the new AirPods Pro price over time.
 Just add the Honey extension to your browser and create an account.
 Once you’ve installed it, there’ll be a little “h” living in the top right corner of your browser (on Safari, it’ll be on the left).

 When you’re shopping on a supported store, the “h” will turn orange, otherwise, it’ll be gray.
-To save a product on your droplist, click on the “h” to get notified when the price drops.
+To save a product on your droplist, click the “h” to get notified when the price drops.
 You can set the percentage of discount and the time you want to track it for.

-Beware of scams
+4. Beware of scams

 Be aware of scams, which typically increase during the holiday season.
 More than 50% of holiday shoppers will do their shopping online this year, which make them prime targets for all sort of scams.

 We suggest that you always make your purchases at retailers you already know and trust.
 If you stumble upon a deal you think you won’t find anywhere and can’t resist, always make sure the retailer is legitimate.

 Also, be wary of retailers that increase the regular price of their products just days before Black Friday so the discounts appear bigger.
-That way they will make People think they are getting a deal.
+That way they will make people think they’re getting a deal.

 But how do I know?
 Make sure it’s a product you’ve seen year around.
 Search the model number, which you could probably never find online because they never existed before.
 They’re usually in a limited quantity and are only available at a single retailer like Walmart or Target.

-Wait for Cyber Monday
+5. Wait for Cyber Monday

 Are Black Friday deals really that good?
 It depends but sometimes you’ll find much better deals on Cyber Monday than Black Friday.
 But the thing is, you may not get enough time to plan for it.

 How are you preparing for Black Friday?
 Are you going to enjoy Thanksgiving and skip Black Friday?
-Do you know any tips that should have been on this guide?
-Either way, let us know your plan for the most anticipated shopping day of the year.
+Did we miss any tips that should have been in this guide?